devsoc-unsw/devsoc-mail/README.md

 Our `useEffect` example is sound, but maybe inefficient.
 We know that [we don't need Effects to handle user events](https://react.dev/learn/you-might-not-need-an-effect#how-to-remove-unnecessary-effects).
 How can we optimise our code from the previous task by removing the `useEffect` while keeping the [side effect](<https://en.wikipedia.org/wiki/Side_effect_(computer_science)>) of updating our `passwordScore` when the password itself is updated?

-> ❗️ Hint: You are likely immediately updating the password state when the corresponding `Input` is changed.
+> ❗️ Hint: You are probably immediately updating the password state when the corresponding `Input` is changed.
 Could you write a function that still updates this state, but also performs the additional checks we currently have in an Effect?
 This function could then be called every time your `Input` changes.